What Temp to Cook Chicken – Temperature and Time for Every Part

 The most efficient and safest way to cook chicken is to use a meat thermometer to check the internal temperature.
-The key question is what temp to cook chicken.
-The answer is to 165 degrees Fahrenheit for all the parts including breasts, thighs, wings, legs and even ground chicken.
+But the real key question is what temp to cook chicken.
+The answer is to ensure that all parts of the chicken, including breasts, thighs, wings, legs, and ground chicken, reach an internal temperature of 165 degrees Fahrenheit, although they may not all reach this temperature simultaneously.

 Cooking Chicken to the Correct Internal Temperature is Critical